 Imputed beliefs might be a factor if a family member or friend is politically active or a member of a religious minority, and it is assumed you also hold these beliefs (this often applies to women asylum applicants).
 It may be because you are a gay rights campaigner, and therefore would be at risk in a homophobic country because people assume you are gay.
 Or it may be that because of your lifestyle (for example, you are unmarried in a country/culture where this is unusual) people assume you are gay and you would be at risk of persecution because of that.

 Imputed beliefs may be assumed because of where you live, the job you do, and many other things outside of your control.

-Gender and sexuality are not distinct Refugee Convention grounds but sexuality comes under particular social group.
-Gender can come under particular social group, but needs to be more narrowly defined than just "being a woman" or "being a man".
+Gender and sexuality are not distinct Refugee Convention grounds but come under particular social group.
+Gender as a particular social group needs to be more narrowly defined than just "being a woman" or "being a man".
 A certain category of women or men who face gender-specific persecution may fall under this category, such as "women at risk of domestic violence in Pakistan".

 The category of particular social group is particularly important when dealing with non-state actors of persecution (see below), because it can be argued by the Home Office that while a person may be at risk, it is not for a Refugee Convention reason; therefore the UK has no obligation to offer protection.
 This may include claims involving domestic violence, honour killings, and gang violence/blood feuds.

 You may fear persecution from the state and/or its agents such as the army or the police.
 If this is the case, it is fairly clear why you would be "unable or unwilling" to seek protection from the state, to use the words of the Refugee Convention.